GitauHarrison/mbeca-ciaku/README.md

 ![Visualize Financial Statement](app/static/images/visualize_financial_statement.png)

 Inspired by [MPesa](https://en.wikipedia.org/wiki/M-Pesa), I found the encryption process of personal data very interesting.
-This feature is really useful in the quest to guard against the rampant MPesa fraud cases.
+This feature is really useful.
+In the MPesa context, the need to guard against the rampant MPesa fraud cases is critical.
 If you are an active MPesa user, sometimes you would like to refer to your transactions to settle a dispute, confirm a payment, or to make a complaint.
 Whatever the case, [Safaricom](https://www.safaricom.co.ke/) allows you to easily request for a copy of your transaction data for free.
 The statement would be sent to you via email.
 This file is encrypted and can only be accessed by you.
 At the time of this writing, decrypting the file is dependant on the user providing their National ID number plus a one-time numeric token sent to their phone.
 The decryption format is "ID-token".

 ## Features